 Arguably one of the most iconic restaurants in the Brisbane dining scene, Gerard’s Bistro is among the latest venues to hit the fashionable James Street precinct.
 It’s a little Middle Eastern and a little hipster, but most importantly, it’s visually spectacular.
 An elegant blend of fine lines, sharp angles and smooth finishes are combined with a menu inspired by Head Chef Ben Williamson’s sabbaticals from southern Europe to northern Africa with a unique Brissy twist.

 When you’re hangry, why should you have to make difficult decisions?
-Brisbane’s Libertine marries two of your favourite cuisines – French and Vietnamese – so you never need choose.
-Found in the historic, heritage listed Barracks building, Libertine features all the finer things in life: chandelier-adorned ceilings, decadent wallpapers, gold leaf embellishments and locally designed timber furniture.
-Pair that with an indulgent menu and handcrafted cocktails, and Libertine is nothing short of jaw dropping.
+Brisbane’s Libertine marries two of your favourite cuisines – French and Vietnamese – so you never need to choose.
+Found in the historic, heritage-listed Barracks building, Libertine features all the finer things in life: chandelier-adorned ceilings, decadent wallpapers, gold leaf embellishments and locally designed timber furniture.
+Pair that with an indulgent menu and handcrafted cocktails, and Libertine is nothing short of jaw-dropping.

 No need to stray too far from the beaten path to find Woolloongabba’s Detour, where you can treat yourself to the wild concoctions coming from ex-Public chef Damon Amos’s kitchen.
-The 2017 newcomer services quality with a side of edginess for both herbivores and omnivores – like gunpowder-cured salmon accompanied by black ants, emu tartare, octopus with miso butter, and the much-loved Kentucky Fried Duck.
+It’s only been open but a few years, but this fledgeling eatery serves up quality with a side of edginess for both herbivores and omnivores – like gunpowder-cured salmon accompanied by black ants, emu tartare, octopus with miso butter, and the much-loved Kentucky Fried Duck.

 If your tastebuds thirst for the innovative and alternative, Madame Wu is an exclusive, elegant and funky dining experience sure to please your adventurous palate.
 Designed by the crew at DS17, Madame Wu is all about delicate silhouettes, shadowy lighting features and a magnificent bamboo entrance that transports you to a land where spice and flavour rule supreme.